 Sellers don't want time wasters.
 If you like the look of a property, don't dawdle—be the first to get a viewing.
 Being proactive is one way to show the seller you're a serious contender.

 While a bit of negotiating is to be expected, don't go too low.
 This can cause tension with the seller and you may end up losing the property altogether if someone else offers a higher price.
 You should try to avoid round numbers to prevent yourself from making the same bid as someone else.

 Once your offer has been accepted, ask for the property to be taken off the market straight away.
 This can minimise the chances of additional offers coming in over and above yours and finding you’ve been trumped.

 After your offer on a house is accepted

-Having your offer accepted is a great moment but you must remember the deal is not legally binding until contracts have been exchanged.
-This means there is still a risk that the seller could back out or that another person gazumps you by putting in a higher offer which the seller accepts.
+Having an offer accepted is a definite champagne moment but you must remember that deal is not legally binding until the contracts have been exchanged.

-You should set a realistic target date for exchange and keep up communication with the estate agent to see how things are progressing.
+Set a realistic target date for exchange and keep in contact with the estate agent to see how things are progressing.
 If you are worried the sale might be taking too long read our tips on how to speed up a property sale.